bekkam/sf-parking/README.md

 ![markerclusterzoomin]
 (/docs/static/markerclusterzoomin.png)

-### Viewing Markers within a Specified Radius of an Address
+## Find Parking within Specified Radius of an Address

 Currently users can narrow their parking location search by inputting a street address, and specifying a search radius.
 For accurate results, the app uses Google's geocoding api to obtain the latitude and longitude of a user-specified address.
 After creating a marker to represent the user's address, search.js adds a circle object of requested radius to the map's feature layer.
 Search.js then uses Mapbox's setFilter method to render only those markers with GeoJson points within the search radius/circle object.